The Cardboard Shortage

 It’s no secret that pallet boxes and other cardboard boxes are getting harder to source.
 If you order boxes for your business, you will have noticed prices and lead times start to creep up over the last 12 months.
 According to an article by The Times, a nationwide shortage of cardboard is increasing costs, affecting productivity and leading to significant delays.
 In March this year, The Confederation of Paper Industries stated that demand for cardboard was five years ahead of where it was expected to be before the pandemic.

 What’s Causing The Cardboard Shortage?

 There has also been a reduction in cardboard finding its way back into the recycling stream as more cardboard is piling up in people’s homes.
+This has been reported by the BBC.
 Unfortunately, with demand for cardboard higher than ever, these problems are expected to worsen.
 Last year Statista forecasted a spend of £80,678 million on e-commerce alone in 2021.

 Due to these issues the current process of buying boxes from a manufacturer is largely linear, which is causing significant delays.
 You buy boxes from a manufacturer, use the box once and hope the box gets recycled.
 It’s then a case of waiting for the board to get back into the system to get recycled before you can buy more boxes.